-NFL LEGEND JIM BROWN: HE RAN AGAINST THE WIND-LOVE HAD NOTHING TO WITH IT!
+NFL LEGEND JIM BROWN: HE RAN AGAINST THE WIND!

-In a interview with legendary NBA Coach, Red Auerbach back in the 80s, he said, “Whenever the conversation comes up regarding the greatest all-around athlete, two names always lead the discussion, Jim Brown and Jackie Robinson.”
+In an interview with legendary NBA Coach, Red Auerbach, he said, “Whenever the conversation comes up regarding the greatest all-around athlete, two names always led the discussion, Jim Brown and Jackie Robinson.”

 When I hear vocalist Bob Seager’s classic “Running Against the Wind” I think of Jim Brown.
 He ran against the wind on the biggest stage available, The Game Called Life.
-He carried his act from the University of Syracuse, to the NFL and on to Hollywood, never saying, “I am sorry.”
+He carried his act from Solomon’s Island in South Carolina to the University of Syracuse, to the NFL and on to Hollywood, never saying, “I am sorry.”

-I was an off and on friend/associate of his for 60 years “I am sorry” was not a part of his vocabulary.
+I was an off and on friend of his for over 60 years “I am sorry” was not a part of his vocabulary.

 Jim Brown was a complicated and complex human being.
 He definely marched to his own drum beat.
-I was an eye witness up close and personal to his Good, Bad and Ugly ways.
+I was an eye witness up close and personal to his Good, Bad and Ugly ways for over 60 years.

-There were times I had to wear my “Peace Maker Hat” to squash beefs he was having with his peers and they always seen to be other great pro athletes, two of them were friends of mine.
+There were times I had to wear my “Peace Maker Hat” to squash beefs he was having with his peers and they always seen to be other great running backs, two of them were friends of mine.

-First, meet the great Avatus Stone a native Washingtonian and one of the greatest all-around athletes to ever come out of DC.
+First, meet Avatus Stone a native Washingtonian and one of the greatest all-around athletes to ever come out of DC.

 THE GREAT AVATUS STONE